Mprince29/MasterDev/README.md

 # MasterDev Portfolio

-A modern, animated developer portfolio built with Next.js, React, Tailwind CSS, and Three.js.
+A modern, animated developer portfolio built with Next.js, React and Tailwind CSS.
 Showcases projects, journey, and contact information with beautiful dark theme and interactive UI.

 ## 🚀 Features
 - Animated hero section with typewriter effect